Code-Institute-Submissions/artontray-PROJECT1/README.md

 ### CSS
   The website site has been tested through the
   [CSS Validator](https://jigsaw.w3.org/css-validator/).
-  Some Warnings shows up at the beginning but easily fixed.
+  No errors or warnings shows up as the picture below shows :

 ![style.css](assets/images/readme-images/css-checker.png)